AmbireTech/adex-protocol/README.md

 Layer 2 refers to blockchain scaling solutions, which allow financial transactions or other state transitions to happen very fast, off the blockchain, while still being enforceable or eventually being committed to the underlying blockchain.
 Ideally, Layer 2 solutions allow throughput levels seen in centralized systems, while still being as trustless and censorship-resistant as blockchains.
 In AdEx, we use a scaling primitive, called OUTPACE, which allows for multiple campaigns to run on the same payment channel, thus allowing for lower transaction fees.

 #### Validators
-Validators in the AdEx ecosystem are responsible for verifying and validating transactions on the blockchain, ensuring the security and transparency of the network.
+Validators in the AdEx ecosystem are responsible for verifying and validating transactions and impressions on the blockchain, ensuring the security and transparency of the network.
 More about validators can be found here.

 #### Observers
 The observers are delegated to collect events in relation to a certain campaign.
 All validators of a campaign are, by definition, observers of all events related to it.